 The purpose of growing a crystalline material in reducing atmosphere is to induce a large concentration of oxygen vacancies into the crystal lattice.
 When these vacancies are occupied by strange atoms in the crystalline structure, some of them may create electronic trappers.
-At this point, they are directly related to the thermoluminescence sensitivity [4].
+At this point, they are directly related with thermoluminescence sensitivity [4].
 It is well known that oxygen vacancies may form F+ centers in Al_2O_3 by doping with carbon atoms during the crystal growth, in highly reducing atmosphere.
-This is due to the charge compensation of divalent carbon ion substituting trivalente Al^{3+} ions [16; 17].
-Occupancy of an oxygen vacancy by two electrons gives rise to a neutral F center, whereas occupancy by one electron forms a positively charged center, with respect to the lattice (F+ center).
-F and F+ centers are known to play a key role in the high thermoluminescent output of Al_2O_3 .
-It was found that, increased F+ centers concentration in Al_2O_3 :C causes significant increase in OSL and TL sensitivity [16; 18].
-In order to enhance the oxygen vacancy production, the polycrystalline lanthanum aluminate was sintered at hydrogen atmosphere and doped with hyperpure carbon, by mechanic mixture with 0.1 wt.%.
+This is due to the charge compensation of divalent carbon ion substituting trivalente Al^{3+} -ion [16; 17].
+Occupancy of an oxygen vacancy by two electrons gives rise to a neutral F center, whereas occupancy by one electron forms a positively charged, with respect to the lattice (F^+ center).
+F and F^+ centers are known to play a key role in the high luminescent output of Al_2O_3 .
+It was found that an increase in the concentration of F^+ centers in Al_2O_3 :C causes significant increase in OSL and TL sensitivity [16; 18].
+In order to enhance the oxygen vacancy production, the polycrystalline lanthanum aluminate was sintered at hydrogen atmosphere and doped with hyperpure carbon by mechanic mixture with 0.1 wt.%.

 The XRD patterns diffractograms of samples produced by the three different synthesis are shown in Fig. 2.
 The X-ray diffraction analysis revealed the nucleation of rhombohedral LaAlO3 (JCPDS 31-0022) crystallographic phase, however a small percentage (15%) of Al2O3 (JCPDS 10-0173) has been also identified in all compositions.
-One of them ("SC" sample) also presented peaks (17%) assigned to lanthanum hydroxide phase (JCPDS 36-1481) [19].
+One of them ("SC" sample) also presented peaks (17%) assigned to lanthanum hydroxide phase (JCPDS 36-1481).

-Figure 2: XRD patterns for the LaAlO3: C grown by different synthesis: (■) assigned to rhombohedral phase Lanthanum aluminate (LaAlO3), (●) assigned for aluminum oxide (Al_2O_3) and (\Box) for lanthanum hydroxide ($La(OH)3$).
+Figure 2: XRD patterns for the LaAlO3:C grown by different synthesis: (\blacksquare) assigned to rhombohedral phase Lanthanum aluminate (LaAlO3), (\bullet) assigned for aluminum oxide (Al2O3) and (\square) for lanthanum hydroxide (La(OH)3).

-In Fig. 3, the correspondent absorption spectra of carbon doped lanthanum aluminate grown by three different methodologies are displayed.
+In Fig. 3, the correspondent absorption spectra of carbon doped lanthanum aluminate grown by three different methodologies are plotted.
 An absorption band centered at 206 nm has been observed in all samples.
-In this context, we remark that it is well known that LaAlO3 crystals have strong band-to-band absorptions for wavelengths ranging from 190 to 220 nm [20].
-This absorption region is assigned to F center formation.
-These bands are due to high concentrations of oxygen vacancies induced by high reducing atmosphere, just as it has been described for the production of Al_2O_3 :C crystals.
-[21; 22].
-A large absorption band at 230-350 nm is observed for every sample, however with different intensities.
-In this Figure it isn't possible to clearly observe the bands associated to F^+ center.
+In this context, we remark that it is well known that LaAlO3 crystal have strong band-to-band absorptions for wavelengths ranging from 190 to 220 nm [19].
+That absorption region is assigned to F center formation.
+These bands are due to high concentrations of oxygen vacancies induced by high reducing atmosphere, just as it has been described for the production of Al2O3:C crystals.
+[20; 21].
+A large absorption band at 230-350 nm appeared on every sample, but with different intensities.
+However, it isn't possible to clearly observe the bands corresponding to F+ center.

 Figure 3.
-The UV-Vis absorption spectra of unirradiated LaAlO3:C polycrystals.
-The absorption bands attributed to F centers are highlighted.
+The UV-Vis absorption spectra of unirradiated LaAlO3:C polycrystals, indicating the absorption bands attributed to F centers.

 The FTIR spectra collected to all samples, for wavenumbers ranging from 400 to 4000 cm-1, are shown in Fig. 4.
-In these spectra, it is possible to observe the specific absorption bands centered at 458, 660 and 3609 cm-1.
-The two first bands are assigned to AlO6 octahedra in LaAlO3 [23].
-The last one it is a stronger band, indicating the presence of La(OH)3 [24].
+In these spectra, it is possible to observe specific absorption bands centered at 458, 660 and 3609 cm-1.
+The two first bands are assigned to AlO6 octahedra in LaAlO3 [22].
+The last one it is a stronger band, indicating the presence of La(OH)3 [23].

 Figure 4.
-FTIR spectra for LaAlO3:C samples.
+FTIR spectra for LaAlO3:C samples